Consulting

 • Building strategies to create informed citizens who are critical consumers of information;

-• Supporting regulatory reforms that protect free speech and independent journalism, democratize internet access, not limit it;
+• Supporting regulatory reforms that protect free speech and independent journalism, and democratize internet access, not limit it;

 • Fostering innovative media startups; and,